 Any distinguishing features.

 Any information on tracking devices.

 The police will file a report based on your information.
 Write down the report number, as you’ll need this for future steps.
-This may help you keep track of the investigation and also will prove useful when talking with your car insurance company, which might use it during a stolen car insurance claim investigation.
+This may help you keep track of the investigation and also will prove useful when talking with your auto insurance company, which might use it during a stolen auto insurance claim investigation.

 Call your insurance carrier